crackvine/pager/README.md

 # pager service

-This pager service provides a simple management of alerts and notifications for the monitored services.
+This pager service provides simple management of alerts and notifications for the monitored services.

 The state of the monitored services and targets notified is stored in memory.
 In a real scenario this state tracking could be provided by a persistence service.